Monday, February 1, 2021

 The soteriological qualities of Music

-In concluding the above discussions, aesthetic musical experience can be said to have many qualities.
-Ideally, it invites the listener to rest the mind in its natural nondual state where sounds are perceived with equanimity and as the empty movements of Mind—the union of appearance and emptiness.
-The presence of some conceptuality and subtle grasping–which can be more or less present depending on the aesthetic qualities of the particular piece–can cause this ideal to not be fully realized.
-Even when not fully realized, however, it can still be intimated very closely.
-What I am concluding is therefore that music can be a valuable resource on the path.
+Aesthetic musical experience has so far been described as encompassing many qualities.
+Ideally, it invites the listener to rest the mind in its natural, nondual state, where sounds are perceived with equanimity—as the empty movements of Mind, the union of appearance and emptiness.
+The presence of some conceptuality or subtle grasping—which may vary depending on the aesthetic qualities of a particular piece—can prevent this ideal from being fully realized.
+Even when not fully actualized, however, it can still be intimately intimated.
+And because being musically attuned gestures toward the wisdom of resting the mind in its natural state, it can serve as a valuable resource on the path.

-The poet Saigyo drew a similar conclusion about beauty.
-Even though he did not talk about music explicitly, his description of the experience of beauty was markedly attunemental in character.
-In a verse describing his experience of awakening, satori, Saigyo drew a causal link between being attuned to beauty and awakening:
+The poet Saigyō drew a similar conclusion about beauty.
+Although he did not speak explicitly of music, his descriptions of aesthetic experience are markedly attunemental in character.
+In a verse describing his experience of awakening (satori), Saigyō draws a causal link between being attuned to beauty and awakening itself:

 思ひかえす悟りや今日はなからまし花に染めおく色なかりせ